COMHIS/python-basics/3_basic_concepts_ii/part3.md

 # Part 3 - Basic concepts in programming II

 This part will familiarize you with the second group of basic concepts.
-After understanding these, you are in theory ready to go.
 There is still a lot of ground to cover beyond these concepts, but for an aspiring digital humanist, you are basically ready to go.

 ## Important reminder